fastoe/RTL8812BU_for_Raspbian/README.md

 To build, you have to retrieve source and run `make`, do following:

-For 5.10 kernel, please clone the v5.6.1 branch:
+For Raspberry Pi OS 5.10 kernel, please clone the v5.6.1 branch:
 ```
 sudo apt update
 sudo apt install -y bc git dkms build-essential raspberrypi-kernel-headers